Puyo Puyo~n: Plot

-Unlike previous games in the series where the plot is rather comical, ~n has a serious storyline, reminiscent of those in the Madō Monogatari games.
 The Dark Prince is found looking at some books in a magical library when he comes across a black box.
 He begins to examine the black box before it breaks free from his hands and opens.
 The next morning a Puyo Circus arrives, which Arle Nadja and Carbuncle go to check out.
 They are greeted by Pierrot, a mysterious jester-looking character.

 When Arle arrives, something does not appear right, and Carbuncle disappears once more.
 Arle has to navigate her way past a number of foes as before.
 During her quest Draco, Serilly, Witch and Chico join up with Arle as they face Schezo and Rulue.
 Rulue knew something was up with the Dark Prince, and when Arle meets him, he appears strange and unlike his normal self.
 He freezes the other characters so that they do not interfere.
 Arle defeats the Dark Prince, who wakes up and asks why Arle is there.
 He further explains to Arle that he was brainwashed by a stronger foe, and Pierrot appears afterwards, revealing herself to be Doppelganger Arle.
 She and Arle fight to see who should exist, and Arle is victorious.

 After the fight, Doppelganger Arle insists that she is "The Real Arle" who existed in the previous world.
 Weakened by her defeat, she soon fades away, much to Arle's shock.
 Seconds later, Carbuncle reappears in the room and Arle is thrilled to see him again.
 The gem on Carbuncle's forehead shines, and as Arle asks what was wrong, he discharges the beam from his forehead.
 The screen fades to white, then black, and the credits roll.